Table of Contents

 What defines a minority-owned dealership?

-How has the number of black-owned car dealerships changed over time?
+How has the number of minority-owned car dealerships changed over time?

 What challenges have minority-owned dealerships faced?